Scopexx0/Scopexx0/README.md

 - 💬 Ask me about **Python, Django, Java and C**

-- ⚡ Fun fact **I'm very sociable and I like to meet new people, so feel free to contact me 🤪**
+- ⚡ Fun fact **I'm very sociable and I like to meet new people, so feel free to contact me**

 ###
 <h4>↓↓ Knowledge ↓↓</h4>